Let’s talk about filtration.

 Flocking is a process where the spirit is decanted, diluted and left to rest for an undetermined amount of time allowing the heaviest particles to sink to the bottom of the vessel where they can be separated before bottling.

-For Tasmanian Spirit Company to produce a spirit that is as natural and unfiltered as possible we decide against chill-filtering and/or flocking our spirit.
+For Tasmanian Moonshine Company to produce a spirit that is as natural and unfiltered as possible we decide against chill-filtering and/or flocking our spirit.